Complexity of Linear Subsequences of $k$-Automatic Sequences: Recognizing Relations

 \end{theorem}

-\begin{proof} Consider the construction of automaton $M_c$ for msd-first input described in the proof of Theorem \ref{theorem:[x]+c=[y]-construction}.
+\begin{proof} Consider the construction of the automaton $M_c$ for msd-first input described in the proof of Theorem \ref{theorem:[x]+c=[y]-construction}.
 Let us group the new states created at each step of the construction into a \textit{level} including an initial level for the state $c$.
 We call a level with $1$ state a single-state level and a level with $2$ states a double-state level.

-The construction in its simplest form creates an automaton with consecutive double-state levels and the initial single-state level for $c$.
-The double-state levels are created as a result of computing both the ceiling and floor of an integer divided by $k$ or the floor and ceiling of two consecutive integers divided by $k$ at each step of the construction.
-The number of times we need to divide $c$ by $k$ and apply floor and ceiling to get to the $0$ state corresponds to $|(c)_k|$.
+In its simplest form, our construction creates an automaton with consecutive double-state levels and an initial single-state level for $c$.
+At each step of the construction, the double-state levels are created by computing both the ceiling and floor of an integer divided by $k$ or the floor and ceiling of two consecutive integers divided by $k$.
+The number of times we need to divide $c$ by $k$ and apply floor and ceiling to get to the $0$ state is $|(c)_k|$.
 Therefore, in the simple form, there are $2|(c)_k| + 1$ states.
 The automaton $M_7$ for base $3$ is an example of the simple form.

-However, for some values of $k$ and $c$, some double-state levels in the simple form are changed to single-state levels causing the number of states to be lower than the simple form.
-We study these cases, how they are reflected in the theorem's formula, and why they are the only possible such cases.
+However, for some values of $k$ and $c$, some double-state levels in the simple form collapse to single-state levels, causing the number of states to be lower than the simple form.
+We study these cases, how they are reflected in Eq.~\eqref{eq22}, and why they are the only possible such cases.

 {\bf Case 1:} A positive power of $k$ divides $c$.